-She began her career in the newspaper and magazine publishing at Time inc. in 1972, and went on toe become an editor at The Westport News, Family Weekly, Good Housekeeping, and Self.
-Over the years, she interviewed presidential candidates, authors, actors, self-help gurus, and leaders of houses of worship.
-She is also the author of a children's mystery.
+She began her career in newspaper and magazine publishing at Time Inc. in 1972, and went on to become an editor at The Westport News, Family Weekly, Good Housekeeping, and Self.
+Over the years, she has interviewed presidential candidates, authors, actors, self-help gurus, and leaders of houses of worship.
+She is also the author of a young adult mystery.

 While a board member of Francis Parker School in San Diego, she made finding and supporting scholarship students her mission.
-When head of deacons at Rye Presbyterian Church, she helped examined their community outreach.
-As a longtime board member of the Rye Free Reading Room, she raised funds through an annual book sale and delivered donated children's books to New York City Shelters.
+When head of the deacons at Rye Presbyterian Church, she helped expand their community outreach.
+As a longtime board member of the Rye Free Reading Room, she raised funds through an annual book sale and donated children's books to New York City shelters.

-A graduate of Skidmore College, with a Bacholer's degree in American Studies, she has also taken fiction classes at SUNY Purchase and helped edit the work of many.
+A graduate of Skidmore College, with a Bachelor's degree in American Studies, she has taken fiction classes at SUNY Purchase and helped edit the work of many.

-Dr. Winston-Proctor is a narrative personality psychologist and Professor in The Howard University Department of Psychology where she conducts research on the psychology of success within lives.
+Dr. Winston-Proctor is a narrative personality psychologist and professor at Howard University where she conducts research on the psychology of success within lives.

-She is a member of the Editorial Board of the American Psychological Association journal Qualitative Psychology, President of the Society of STEM Women of Color, and Vice Chair of the Board of Directors of the Howard University Middle School of Mathematics and Science.
+A member of the Editorial Board of the American Psychological Association journal, Qualitative Psychology, she is also President of the Society of STEM Women of Color, and Vice Chair of the Board of Directors of the Howard University Middle School of Mathematics and Science.

 She earned a Ph.D. from the University of Michigan and a B.S. in Psychology from Howard University.

-Dr. Winston-Proctor and her husband live in Washington, D.C., and are the parents of a newborn son.
+Dr. Winston-Proctor and her husband live in Washington, D.C., and are the parents of a young son.

 Robert F. Sermier

-After serving nine years with the U.S. Navy, Professor Sermier spent 15 years in the U.S. Department of Health, Education, and Welfare primarily as the Department’s Chief Information Officer.
+After serving nine years in the U.S. Navy, Mr. Sermier spent fifteen years in the U.S. Department of Health, Education, and Welfare, primarily as the Department’s Chief Information Officer.